Le site institutionnel de la Fédération Nationale de la Pêche en FranceAccéder au site

 Some rivers are protected areas by prefectural.
 On the public domain, they are subject to a protection of up to 5 years.

 Other reservations are required by managers to protect breeding areas or certain susceptible species.
-All of these reserves is detailed on AAPPMA sectors.
+All of these reserves is detailed on AAPPMA sectors (in orange on Google Maps).